-E.I.F.S And Traditional Stucco
+E.I.F.S. and Traditional Stucco

-The system consists of four main components:
+The system has four main components:

 EIFS systems are usually about 1/8″ to 1/4″ thick.

 One of the main advantages of EIFS is that it acts as a great insulator.
 Indeed, it literally wraps the exterior in an energy-efficient thermal envelope.
 It decreases air infiltration, stabilizes the interior, and reduces energy consumption.

 EIFS also provides a rich, more uniform appearance than regular color stucco.
 At the same time, it s a more flexible material.
 This makes it less prone to cracking than traditional stucco.
 EIFS are also among the most water resistant exterior surfaces you can put on a house.

 As with all wall systems, however, EIFS must be correctly installed by an EIFS certified professional.
 It’s also important to follow the manufacturer’s recommendations.
 Moisture can easily damage an improperly installed synthetic stucco system.
 This is important since EIFS is not a breathable material.
 Thus, you need to seal all flashings around windows and doors to prevent water intrusion.
 It’s also important to address cracks in the EIFS system to prevent water damage.

 Furthermore, EIFS manufacturers have now come up with new drainable EIFS systems that will prevent water from getting behind the stucco.

 Here at Old Pueblo Stucco LLC, we are EIFS Certified applicators.
 Our team has more than 20 years of experience working with EIFS systems.
 We adhere to the highest standards of workmanship, so that we can deliver the best possible products to our clients.
 Please call us at 520-304-7037 to get a free estimate.

 Portland cement plaster ( “stucco” ) is a hard, durable, time-tested exterior finish.
 It consists of Portland cement-based materials and sand mixed with water to form a workable plaster.